HenSch90/SiD/Modul-F3_Mobilität.md

 vc:

-SHOW q1 AND ao1 TO ao9 AND ka1 IF 1 Aufenthalt
+SHOW q1 AND ao1 TO ao9 AND ka1 AND is2 IF 1 Aufenthalt (ainfaus > 1 \ ainfaus = kA)

-SHOW q2 AND ao1 TO ao18 AND ka1 TO ka2 IF 2 Aufenthalte
+SHOW q2 AND ao1 TO ao18 AND ka1 TO ka2 AND is1 AND is2 IF 2 Aufenthalte (ainfaus > 2)

-SHOW q2 AND ao1 TO ao27 AND ka1 TO ka3 IF 3 Aufenthalte
+SHOW q2 AND ao1 TO ao27 AND ka1 TO ka3 AND is1 AND is2 IF 3 Aufenthalte (ainfaus > 3)

 av: